 I would ask her to remember her potential for kindness and remind her that she can defend her position without being mean.
 I would tell her to hold on to that love of reading because it is essential to her character and happiness.
 I would ask her what the coolest thing she can imagine doing is and then question why she couldn't do it next week.
 I would tell her a secret: that by her final year of university, she would stop caring about grades all together.
 I would tell her that no-one knows what to put on their resume when they're in highschool and ask her to recenter her goals again and again to verify that they are hers and not someone else's.
 I would ask her to imagine life as an adult without considering career.
 What will she do on evenings and weekends?
 Where will she live?
 How often will she see her family?
 Her friends?
 What is the vibe, the theme of her adult life?
 What does she care enough about to get angry over?

-This is part of the inspiration for my in-progress project called "Notions of Comfort"
+This is part of the inspiration for my in-progress "Comfort House Project"

 The St Thomas Public Library (whose teen section I devoured).